aimms/how-to/Articles/544/544-dex-and-oauth.rst

 Implementing the Client Credentials flow with Azure
 ------------------------------------------------------

 The Client Credentials Code flow requires a slightly different setup to work.
-You can reuse the client that was set up for the Authorization Code Flow, but we need to add two additional API Permissions within the Azure portal:
+You can reuse the client that was set up for the Authorization Code Flow, but we need an additional API Permission within the Azure portal:

 .. image:: images/azure_step2c.png
    :align: center